-St. Louis County Prosecutor Wesley Bell is heading to Washington after defeating Republican Andrew Jones Jr. Tuesday to represent Missouri’s 1st Congressional District.
+St. Louis County Prosecutor Wesley Bell is heading to Washington after defeating Republican Andrew Jones Jr. on Tuesday to represent Missouri’s 1st Congressional District.

 Loading...